 - If the pain is in mousing hand only, the mouse is the likely culprit.
 Try a mouse wrist rest.
 Try changing to the other hand for a few days or for some of the day to give the affected hand/arm more breaks.
 Though this feels slow and awkward at first, most people can learn to mouse with the other hand with perseverance and time.

 - Try another style mouse.
-Organise a trial of an ergonomic mouse from Back Centre’s large range.
+Come in store to view ergonomic mouse from Back Centre’s large range.
 The Evoluent and Minicute mice are particularly good for hand, wrist and forearm pain as they put the hand and wrist to be in a more relaxed position.

 - Overused, tight muscles can cause pain.
 Do hand and forearm exercises and stretches at work.
 Take regular mini breaks from computer use and let the arms hang down, shake them out and relax.